wickwirew/Shift/README.md

 ```

 ### View Order
 The "toViews" and "fromViews", or the views that we are transitioning from and to, need to be added to the transition container.
 The order in which they are added can be tweaked, to give you control over which views are on top or bottom.
 This is done by the `viewOrder` property.
 By default this will be `auto`.
-Auto adds the view is basically the order you would expect.
+Auto adds the views in the order you would expect.
 The view being transitioned to will be on top, and on dismissal the view that is being dismissed will be on top.
 However this may not be what you want.
 Using view order you can choose which views should be on top.

 ```swift
 viewController.shift.viewOrder = .fromViewsOnTop
 ```

 ## Matched Views
-A matched view is where you have a view on the source view, that needs to be animated to a view on the destination view.
+A matched view is where you have a view on the source view that needs to be animated to a view on the destination view.
 This can be done by supplying a matching `id` to each view.
 During the transition, the source view's frame, and other common properties, will be animated to match the destinations.

 ![Match](https://github.com/wickwirew/Shift/blob/master/Resources/Match.gif)